 We at Calcasieu Parish Water Works District No.1 work around the clock to provide top quality drinking water to every tap.
 We ask that all our customers help us protect and conserve our water sources, which are the heart of our community, our way of life, and our children's future.
+The Louisiana Department of Health issued Water Works District No. 1 a grade "A" for water system quality and performance during the reporting year of 2024.
 Additional information on the water system can be found at www.ldh.la.gov/watergrade.
 Please call our office if you have questions.